sagartrivedi11/sagartrivedi11/README.md

-Experience in designing and developing scalable and highly available software/applications.
+Experience in designing and developing software/applications.

 Tech Stack: